immunant/c2rust/README.md

 Generating safe and idiomatic Rust code from C ultimately requires manual effort.
 We are currently working on analysis to automate some of the effort required to lift unsafe Rust into safe Rust types.
+However, we are building a [refactoring tool](c2rust-refactor) that reduces the tedium of doing so.
 This work is still in the early stages; please get in touch if you're interested!
-We previously maintained a scriptable refactoring tool, [`c2rust refactor`](./c2rust-refactor/), that reduces the tedium of refactoring, but this tool is now deprecated so that we can move forward with a recent Rust toolchain.

 Here's the big picture: